 Belle Epoque for me is surrounded with a lot of enigma and engrossing stories.
 One of these is about the botanist and explorer Jean Linden* who travelled to Brazil and Cuba in search of unknown orchids during the 19th century.
 Back in his homeland, Belgium, he spent his lifetime compiling his discoveries in books.
 Art Nouveau was highly influenced by such adventurous souls that took the risks to explore wild lands and bring species that eventually influenced artists and artisans from jewellery to home decoration.

-Another fascinating character of the Belle Epoque is Eugène Grasset who was a decorative artist.
-Recently, I accidently came across one of his books published in 1896 by the Central Library of Fine Arts about plants and their decorative applications.
+Another fascinating character of the Belle Epoque is Eugène Grasset** who was a decorative artist.
+Recently, I accidentally came across one of his books published in 1896 by the Central Library of Fine Arts about plants and their decorative applications.

 His forewords are a harsh analysis on the “dead centuries that have nothing to say” and maintains that the act of creating lies in trying to improve or give a new vision to the existing and not to copy the past.
-Based on such a belief, the book presents twenty two illustrations of plants and its Art Nouveau representations as inspirations for interior decoration.